jonhilgart22/Galvanize-Data-Engineering/Course Overview/lab.md

 Part 4: S3 on AWS
 -----------------

 S3 is the storage system on AWS.
-Next you will practice interacting with it through the Amazon GUI and with the Python library `boto3`.
+Next you will practice interacting with it through the Amazon GUI and with the Python library `boto`.

 - **The bucket name must be:** (1) Unique (no one has ever used it).
   Prefix it with a unique id.
 (2) Lowercase.
 (3) Must not have